-With the help of friends, McCreery found his slaves, and brought them back from the woods.
-He found that one of the woman was married to Richard Inge, a slave who belonged to a neighbor.
-Not wanting to separate man and wife, Alexander McCreery purchased Inge for three hundred dollars, and brought him along with the others to Illinois.
+With the help of friends, McCreery found his slaves and brought them back from the woods.
+He found that one of the women was married to Richard Inge, a slave who belonged to a neighbor.
+Not wanting to separate man and wife, Alexander McCreery purchased Inge for three hundred dollars and brought him along with the others to Illinois.

 Upon their arrival in Williamson County, McCreery gave all of them their freedom.
 They settled in "Africa," where he provided them with land from which to make their living.

 In time, the Negroes who were living in Africa."
 Decided to build a church of their own.
-Before this they had attended church at Liberty, a Methodist Church three miles southeast of Thompsonville.
-They named their new church Locust Grove and affiliated with the Southern Methodist organization.
+Before this, they had attended church at Liberty, a Methodist Church three miles southeast of Thompsonville.
+They named their new church, which was built in 1851 Locust Grove and affiliated with the Southern Methodist organization.

 One of the freed slaves, Richard Inge, was a shoemaker.
 He went to Old Frankfort, nearby, and "hired himself" to Ralph Elstum.
 His shoes were made by hand, of course, and wooden pegs used.
 The customer stood on a piece of leather, and Inge marked around his feet to get the size.